ThinkPad 365: 365X/XD

 The 365X/XD were released at the same time as the E/ED but had significant changes.
 The processor was switched to a Intel Pentium P54C running at a base speed of 100 MHz.
 RAM type was changed from fast page to EDO with a maximum size of 40 MB with a 144-pin SIMM.
 The bus was changed to PCI from VL, which offered more bandwidth.
 Hard drive size was increased from 540 MB up to 1.35 GB, and the BIOS was changed from a Phoenix BIOS to an IBM-made BIOS.
-The same 10.4" DSTN or TFT display was available or an 11.3" DSTN for the XD, and all supported 800x600 resolution with a Trident Cyber9320 video controller that has 1 MB of DRAM.
+The same 10.4-inch DSTN or TFT display was available or an 11.3-inch DSTN for the XD, and all supported 800x600 resolution with a Trident Cyber9320 video controller that has 1 MB of DRAM.
 Other than these changes, the X/XD were largely the same to the previous models.

-Another version of the X/XD was released in the fall of 1996, with the only difference of a 120 to 133 MHz Pentium, a 11.3" TFT display option, and the XD had Windows 95 OSR2 as an additional operating system option.
+Another version of the X/XD was released in the fall of 1996, with the only difference of a 120 to 133 MHz Pentium, a 11.3-inch TFT display option, and the XD had Windows 95 OSR2 as an additional operating system option.

 If the user wanted to upgrade their hard drive past the maximum capacity option of 2.01 GB, the BIOS had a hard drive capacity limitation of 8.9 GB because of BIOS INT 13H.